celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 - Solution to woods attack
   - Rollups can't assume that all blobs in a namespace are honest
   - Rollups shouldn't scan a namespace directly.
 Instead they should gossip block headers and light clients should only request blobs of interest.

-## FLUPs

-- [ ] @rootulp explore the possibility of using 32 bytes with an optimization to not send all 32 bytes over the wire.

 ## Decision